 Helping Immigrants with Nursing Training, Credentials and NNAS in Canada

-If you are an internationally trained nurse looking to continue your career in Canada, Windmill Microlending can help you afford the related costs of assessment, training, licensing exams, supplies, and even a living allowance during a period of study.
+If you are an internationally-educated nurse looking to continue your career in Canada, Windmill Microlending can help you afford the related costs of assessment, training, licensing exams, supplies and even a living allowance during a period of study.

 A Loan from Windmill Sets Our Nursing Clients on the Road to Success

 Support for Licensing and Training for all Types of Nursing

 We have supported immigrants and refugees seeking to license as registered nurses (RN), licensed practical nurses (LPN) and registered practical nurses (RPN).

 We also assist nurses in qualifying for alternative careers, for example, as nurse aide.

 Windmill Microlending is a registered charity serving immigrants and refugees in Canada since 2005.
 We believe all Canadians benefit when newcomers have the opportunity to use their skills and experience and realize their economic potential.